timotejroiko/discord.js-light/README.md

 await client.channels.forge(id).send("message");
 ```

-Forge methods avoid unnecessary round trips and give you direct access to the rest api, however they dont provide any form of data validation, its up to you to provide valid IDs.
+Forge methods avoid unnecessary round trips and give you access to all the rest api methods, however there isnt any form of data validation, its up to you to provide valid IDs.

 The following forge methods are available: